Janni2006/Janni2006/README.md

 ### Hi there, I'm Jan-Niklas Wielpütz 👋

-## I'm a Man, Friend, and Researcher!
+## I'm a Softwaredeveloper!
 - 🔭 I’m currently working on a personal project!
-- 🌱 I’m currently learning Django development 🤣
+- 🌱 I’m currently learning Django development
-- 🥅 2020 Goals: Give impact to society

 ### Languages and Tools: